 A solid development house will make you leaner and more responsive to market demands.
-This helps you accelerate delivery of new products and features, improve user experiences and focus more on customer service.
+This helps you accelerate the delivery of new products and features, improve user experiences, and focus more on customer service.
 As a result, you’ll retain more customers and increase referrals – both of which can help reduce marketing costs long-term.

 Pro #2: It’s Better for Your Employees

 Software development outsourcing can improve the overall quality of your offering and fill in the skills gaps of your existing team.
-This means decluttering your internal processes so employees can focus on the work they do best, and do it faster than before.
+This means decluttering your internal processes so employees can focus on the work they do best and do it faster than before.